310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 Ahh, I would be glad to have that~ I am in complete agreement. ♪
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-i am also fine with it~ make sure to have mineral water in the menu…♪
+i am also fine with it~ make sure to have [mineral water] in the menu…♪
 {% endbubble %}

 {% bubble Chiaki %}